 - Click into the Output in 'Pages' box on the right (which lists all available tabular outputs), and select the table.

-With Automatic switched on, the heatmap will update if you change the table, for example by deleting or merging rows and columns, changing statistics, or modifying the underlying data.
+The heatmap will update if you change the table, for example by deleting or merging rows and columns, changing statistics, or modifying the underlying data.
 This is a key advantage to loading up a data set into your Displayr document and using Displayr to calculate your tables for you - all analyses stay up to date.